-Figure 1.
-Grand Alliance encoder.

-aspect ratio is 16:9.
+A simplified diagram of the Grand Alliance HDTV System encoder is shown in Fig.1.
+The input video conforms to SMPTE proposed standards for the 1920x1080 system [7] or the 1280x720 system [8].
+The input may contain either 1080 active lines or 720 active lines - the choice will be left to the user.
+In either case, the number of horizontal picture elements, 1920 or 1280, results in square pixels because the aspect ratio is 16:9.
 With 1080 active lines, the vertical rate can be 60 (or 59.94) fields per second with interlaced scan.
 With 720 active lines, the vertical rate can be 60 (or 59.94) frames per second with progressive scan.
-If the video input is from scanned film, the encoder will detect the frame rate (30, 29.97, 24, or 23.98 Hz) and convert the 60 Hz video to progressive scan video at the film frame rate3.
+If the video input is from scanned film, the encoder will detect the frame rate (30, 29.97, 24, or 23.98 Hz) and convert the 60 Hz video to progressive scan video at the film frame rate.
 Although the Grand Alliance prototype will not be designed to directly accept inputs at the 30 or 24 Hz frame rate, this would be possible in Grand Alliance encoders in the future.
 Anticipating this possibility, SMPTE plans to document the 1080 and 720 proposed standards also at picture rates of 30 and 24 Hz.

-Video compression is accomplished in accordance with the MPEG-2 Video standard [10] at the Main Profile/High Level.
+Video compression is accomplished in accordance with the MPEG-2 Video standard [9] at the Main Profile/High Level.
 The video encoder output is packetized in variable-length packets of data called Packetized Elementary Stream (PES) packets.
-The video compression is explained in Section 3 of this paper.
+The video compression is explained in Section 3 below.

-Audio compression is accomplished using the AC-3 system [11, 12].
-A standard for AC-3 is being documented currently by ATSC [13].
+Audio compression is accomplished using the Dolby AC-3 system [10, 11].
+A standard for AC-3 is being documented currently by ATSC [12].
 The audio encoder output also is packetized in PES packets.
-The audio compression is explained in Section 4 of this paper.
+The audio compression is explained in Section 4.

 The video and audio PES packets, along with any ancillary data (which could be in the form of PES packets), are presented to the multiplexer.
 The output of the multiplexer is a stream of fixed-length 188-byte MPEG-2 Transport Stream packets.
-Both the PES packets and the Transport packets are formed in accordance with the MPEG-2 Systems standard [14].
-The multiplex and transport are explained in Section 5 of this paper.
+Both the PES packets and the Transport packets are formed in accordance with the MPEG-2 Systems standard [13].
+The multiplex and transport are explained in Section 5.